hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Prior art [prior-art]: #prior-art

-sawtooth 0.8 had had an API which sent the raw bytes, This API changed during 1.0 stabilization to send the transaction payload as it is now Missing this API appears unique to the conjunction of the sawtooth architecture and the use of a trusted execution environment for the transaction handling logic.
+The transaction processor API in Hyperledger Sawtooth v0.8 sent the raw header bytes, however this API was changed during the 1.0 stabilization period to its current state.
+The requirement that raw header bytes be included in the transaction processor API seems to be unique to processors that use a trusted execution environment.

 # Unresolved questions [unresolved]: #unresolved-questions